 Introduction to Yamari

-According to the Newar community, winter also starts from today.
+According to the Newar community, winter also starts today.
 For the same reason, experts say that the practice of eating yamari avoids the effects of the cold winter.
-However, nowadays it can be seen that Yamari is becoming popular in various places in the city market as a popular snacks as hot yamari meal being made by adding ginger and garlic along with lentils, sesame seeds, meat, and khuwa (kind of a cheesy food made by milk).
+However, nowadays it can be seen that Yamari is becoming popular in various places in the city market as a popular snack as a hot yamari meal being made by adding ginger and garlic along with lentils, sesame seeds, meat, and khuwa (kind of a cheesy food made by milk).
 According to the entire Newa: consuming yamari made using ginger and garlic with lentils, sesame seeds, meat, khuwa, etc., reduces the body getting cold from the winter.
-But, as nowadays, people are suffering from diabetes, constipation, etc., to consume yamari made using molasses, sesame seed should be avoided and if one desires should consume those made by lentils instead.
+But, nowadays, people are suffering from diabetes, constipation, etc., so consuming yamari made using molasses, and sesame seeds should be avoided, and if one desires so then one should consume those made with lentils instead.

 Myth of Yamari

 In this way, Kuber, the god of wealth, very much pleased returned by making Mahajan even richer.
 This incident slowly was known by the people of the town.
 In this way, as the people of the town also came to know about this incident.
-They also started to make Yomari from new paddy flour, put it in the Bhakari worship it and all other deities as well as their ancestors etc. After four days taking the yamari out of the Bhakari, finishing the procedure of worshipping their ancestors, their ancestral gods etc they consumed it.
-In this way the tradition of making Yamari, worshipping it in Bhakari later to consume it and to distribute it to those who come to ask for some was also established.
+They also started to make Yomari from new paddy flour, put it in the Bhakari worship it, and all other deities as well as their ancestors, etc. After four days of taking the yamari out of the Bhakari, finishing the procedure of worshipping their ancestors, their ancestral gods, etc they consumed it.
+In this way, the tradition of making Yamari, worshipping it in Bhakari later to consume it, and to distribute it to those who come to ask for some was also established.

 In recent years, the Jyapu community has begun celebrating this day as “Jyapu Day.”
-Today, the hill communities living in hilly areas and other places celebrate and observe this day by worshiping ancestral deities (kul devta), Cowshed and Gaidu worship.
-Whereas the Kirat community celebrate this day as “Udhauli Parb”.
-This festival, based on agricultural civilization, has been celebrated as a sign of happiness brought by new crops as well as a sign that people, animals and birds descending from the higher ground to the valley to avoid cold, chilly winter.
-In this festival which falls on the full moon day of Marga (magh) Shukla Pakchya, Dhanya Parvat is donated and Dhanya Lakshmi is worshiped.
+Today, the hill communities living in hilly areas and other places celebrate and observe this day by worshiping ancestral deities (kul devta), Cowshed, and Gaidu worship.
+Whereas the Kirat community celebrates this day as “Udhauli Parwa”.
+This festival, based on agricultural civilization, has been celebrated as a sign of happiness brought by new crops as well as a sign that people, animals, and birds descending from the higher ground to the valley to avoid a cold, chilly winter.
+In this festival which falls on the full moon day of Marga (Magh) Shukla Pakchya, Dhanya Parvat is donated and Dhanya Lakshmi is worshiped.
 On the day of Dhanya Purnima, a grand fair is held in Dhaneshwar, Ananta Lingeshwar and today the birth anniversary of Avadhut Dattatraya is also celebrated.
-Hence, this day, today is known by various names like Yamari Punhi, Yomari Purne, Yamari Purnima, Dhanya Purnima and Jyapu Diwas.
-According to the mythology of the Panchal kingdom, nowadays Panauti is the place of origin of Yamari the process of making and recognising Panauti as a Yamari City is also under way.
+Hence, this day, today is known by various names like Yamari Punhi, Yomari Purne, Yamari Purnima, Dhanya Purnima, and Jyapu Diwas.
+According to the mythology of the Panchal kingdom, nowadays Panauti is the place of origin of Yamari the process of making and recognizing Panauti as a Yamari City is also underway.